MuzammilTheRealDev/StockNShip/README.md

-# 🚚 StockNShip – Amazon Prep Services Website
+# 🚚 StockNShip – Amazon Prep Services Website (Sheryians Hackathon Project)

 Welcome to **StockNShip**, a professionally built React-based website offering **Amazon FBA Prep Services**.
 Designed with performance, modern UI/UX, and SEO in mind, StockNShip helps sellers streamline their inventory and prep processes with ease and trust.